Interview with Harry Rossiter

 Description

-Harry Rossiter grew up in East London but his family moved to Essex which gave Harry a “ringside view” of the Battle of Britain.
+Harry Rossiter grew up in East London but his family moved to Essex, which gave Harry a “ringside view” of the Battle of Britain.
 He volunteered as a bicycle messenger and tried to join the Royal Navy as a telegraphist.
 He was encouraged to join the RAF to train as a wireless operator.
-He was originally posted as support for 217 Squadron in Ceylon but he was later returned to England and posted to 115 Squadron at RAF Witchford.
+He was originally posted as support for 217 Squadron in Ceylon but was later returned to England and posted to 115 Squadron at RAF Witchford.
 His crew survived a number of night fighter attacks while on operations.
 He recalls the losses on Bomber Command and his demobilisation in 1946.
 Harry had always had a love of music and played the trumpet and cornet in dance bands throughout the war and into civilian life.

 Creator